 Can you sit in an RV while driving?

 Unfortunately, travel trailers don’t fit these criteria.
-They simply don’t have the same safety features as a motorhome rental in Houston, TX.
+They simply don’t have the same safety features as a motorhome.
 Typically, they don’t have seatbelts.
 Moreover, they are not designed to protect passengers should there be a car wreck.

 When you’re riding in a motorhome, whether A, B, or C, sitting in the back is an option.
 However, you should still wear a seatbelt throughout the duration of your ride.